sycarion/StaffoftheXO/README.md

 The Dadkasun exist as shapeshifters able to assume any humanoid form.
 They have been exiled from civilization due to their work as spies during the war.
 The Dadkasun no longer appear in their true form, but make their way posing as humans, taking whatever jobs they can.

-Ragozine's Column, a large island west of the mainland, is home to several refugees from the Western Continent.
+Ragozine's Column, a large island west of the mainland, is home to several refugees from the Far Horizon.
 They call themselves the fey.
 They will tell anyone that will listen about their struggle to return to their homeland.
 Any ships that attempt to sail west to this continent are never heard from again.
 Many would believe that land to be a myth were it not for their strange appearance.
 Human refugees pray to strange gods that do not hear them.

 All this and more are featured in this setting.
 Stay tuned for updates.